Privacy Notice

 What kind of information does the NHS collect about me?

-The Countess of Chester Hospital requires the below information to be able to provide our patients with an informed service to help deliver healthcare services:
+The Countess of Chester Hospital collects and requires information to be able to provide our patients with an informed service to help deliver healthcare services, including (but not limited to):

 - Details held in the patient’s record;

-- Patient images for example photograph, x-rays, scans;
+- Patient images, for example photographs, x-rays, scans;

 - Personal details such as names, address and telephone numbers;